SofieBarth/Skate-Line-Generator/README.md

 The program will:

 1. Load a predefined trick list.
+2. Ask you to enter a number of tricks for the skate-line.
-2. Generate a random skate line with a specified number of tricks.
+3. Generate a random skate line with the specified number of tricks.
-3. Print the generated line to the console.
+4. Print the generated line to the console.

 Example output:

 ```
+Please enter the number of tricks for the Skate-Line:
+7
+Your line with 7 tricks was generated as follows:
 rocknRollBoardSlide
 rockToFakie
 fakieAxleStall